evolbeginner/iSeeCE/README.md

 ```

 # Usage
+iSeeGC will identify recurrent gene conversion (GC) across species based on gene phylogeny and synteny.
+In brief, paralogs from the same species that form monophyly and have syntenic (positional) orthologs across species will be identified as converted genes.

+The input files should be in the format of * [Genbank](https://www.ncbi.nlm.nih.gov/genbank/).

 To the full usage, please type
 ```bash
 bash iSeeGC.sh -h
 ```

-iSeeGC will identify recurrent gene conversion (GC) across species based on gene phylogeny and synteny.
-In brief, paralogs from the same species that form monophyly and have syntenic (positional) orthologs across species will be identified as converted genes.
+# Notes
 By default, syntenic orthologs will be identified by using only best reciprocal BLAST hits.
 The results of converted genes will be output to the file **FastTree/GC.result**.

 When "--is_mauve" is specified, syntenic orthologs will additionally be identified by Mauve whose results will be output to the file **FastTree/GC.mauve.result**.
 Also, it is necessary to specify the path to Mauve.jar and progressiveMauve using --mauve_jar and --mauve, respectively.
 So please make sure that Mauve.jar has been installed if you want to perform the analysis with Mauve.
 Note that '--is_mauve' is optional.
 When '--is_mauve' is **NOT** specified, the analysis will be performed based on the best reciprocal BLAST hits.

-The input files should be in the format of * [Genbank](https://www.ncbi.nlm.nih.gov/genbank/).

 # Caveats
 ![alt text](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2f/Google_2015_logo.svg/220px-Google_2015_logo.svg.png)